StinkyMilo/Prosetta/Frontend/docs/Star.md

 <editor :code="`
 Star Example
-by Milo Jacobs, Stampton G. Stampton\n sta 100. fil gold.
+by Milo Jacobs, John Graphics, and Stampton G. Stampton\n sta 100. fil gold.
 `"
 :code-wordier="`
+Star Example
+by Milo Jacobs, John Graphics, and Stampton G. Stampton\n A star is born of 100 wishes.
+The sky is a field of gold light.
 `"
 output-method='canvas'>
 </editor>